 Dielectric strength is the measure of a material's insulating strength.
-NFPA 77 defines the dielectric strength as "the maximum electrical field the material can withstand without electrical breakdown".
-[3]

-Dielectric strength is usually specified in volts/mm of thickness.
-As wall thickness and dielectric strength increase
+NFPA 77 defines the dielectric strength as "the maximum electrical field the material can withstand without electrical breakdown".3 Dielectric strength is usually specified in volts/mm of thickness.
+As wall thickness and dielectric strength increase the tubing becomes more resistant to electrical breakdown and discharge through the tubing wall.

-Standard fluoropolymer tubing, such as PFA, is a very good insulator with high dielectric strength.
+Standard fluoropolymer tubing, like PFA, is a very good insulator with high dielectric strength.
 PFA's insulating properties make it difficult to ground and also contribute to charge generation and storage in tubing systems.
 There have been field instances where the generated charge was able to create a discharge path through the tubing wall and cause a leak.
 After the electrical discharge creates the first fluid leak path, it is likely that subsequent static generation will discharge through that same leak path at lower charge levels.